 I was born in Los Angeles but raised in London where I went to school.
 I would always go back and fourth to LA for vacation as it was like my second home, which I think has really influenced my character and style.

 After graduating from high school, I went to the European Business school in Regents Park, London and studied business for 2 years until I realised it was not my true passion.
 I then went to GIA (Gemological Institute of America) and studied diamond and jewellery design.
 I learned about diamond grading, different types of stone and everything you could possibly want to know about jewellery.
 From there I did a few years of custom jewellery design for high profile and high-end clients.
 I would be approached to create and source pendants and all types of jewellery.
-I would have total control to design, choose precious stones and use my imagination to create some really
+I would have total control to design, choose precious stones and use my imagination to create some really beautiful pieces.

 I would only ever use precious stones and precious metals and would create really simple, elegant and classic pieces, rather than costume jewellery.
 I am allergic to the nickel used in costume jewellery so it wasn’t really an option to me to wear myself.
 Exquisite luxury jewellery has a style and quality I just adore.
 This is reflected in my choice of fabrics and style of clothing within my collection today, where I use very high quality fabrics that are not only aesthetically beautiful, but also luxurious to touch on the skin.